 The Starbucks app is user-friendly and creates a sense of ease, reliability, and connection between the customer and the brand.
 For instance, if customers are running late, they don’t want to stand in line for their morning pick-me-up, interact with multiple people, and slow down their schedule, so the Starbucks Rewards app allows members to preorder and pay for their drink with a few taps of a finger.
 All they need to do is run in, grab their latte, and dash out.

 Make no mistake: Starbucks also relies on traditional loyalty tactics like points (or stars, in this case), promotions, and rewards to drive incrementality, and new product and channel activation.
 But the core of its customer loyalty is deeply rooted in the experience—and using data to personalize and elevate it.
-However, the challenges in the labor force and global supply chains have greatly impacted Starbucks’ ability to consistently deliver on this experience daily.
-For regular Starbucks app users, it’s been frustrating to not be able to use the mobile order-ahead option that we’d grown accustomed to.
 The Starbucks app was built to be user-friendly and create a sense of reliability and connection between the customer and the brand.
 When brands are not able to deliver on the experiences their customers have come to expect, they can lose trust and reliability—two of the key drivers of emotional loyalty.

 Travel is another industry severely impacted by the pandemic.
 In these circumstances, a standout loyalty program needs to go beyond earning points or miles to keep members engaged and future-proof the brand.
 For example, Delta’s SkyMiles provides members with an experience that sets Delta apart from other airlines by providing benefits like free checked bags or seat upgrades, depending on the member’s tier status.
 The SkyMiles program and mobile app help make a potentially stressful experience easier by simply offering hospitality and understanding.